-During my studies, during psychiatry classes when SSRIs were discussed, the instructor spoke about them with great passion and excitement.
+During my studies, in psychiatry classes, when SSRIs were discussed, the instructor spoke about them with great passion and excitement.
 He presented the theory of disturbed biochemical balance and the beneficial effects of antidepressants on neurotransmitter regulation (at that time, this theory was still current; today we know it was merely a scientific-sounding marketing slogan).

 I remained in this state for a few years.
 I noticed side effects such as decreased libido, increased drowsiness, and sweating, but I didn't pay much attention to them.
 Friends and family mentioned that I behaved differently at times, sometimes inappropriately, but I didn't perceive it.
 It was only when my partner pointed out my lack of interest in sex and being emotionally distant that I, in consultation with my doctor, decided to discontinue the medication.

 I discontinued sertraline during my final year of neurobiology studies.
 The doctor instructed me to stop abruptly, claiming it was safe.
-Initially, withdrawal symptoms were mainly physical—flu-like symptoms, sleep problems, appetite changes, and odd bodily sensations.
-After a few weeks, however, they transformed into something entirely new.
+Initially, the withdrawal symptoms were mainly physical—flu-like symptoms, sleep problems, appetite changes, and odd bodily sensations.
+After a few weeks, however, they transformed into something entirely different.

 Gradually, I lost the ability to feel emotions, both positive and negative.
-Everything became indifferent, empty, I lost emotional capacity.
-I was chronically fatigued, unable to engage in any activities, from studying and listening to music to social interactions and sexual activity.
+Everything became indifferent and empty; I lost my emotional capacity.
+I was chronically fatigued, unable to engage in any activities—from studying and listening to music to social interactions and sexual activity.
 My libido disappeared, and I lost sensation in my genitals.
 I felt alienated from my own body.
 Additionally, I became very nervous and irritable in a way I hadn't experienced before.
 Suicidal thoughts emerged.
-Due to my severe condition, I had to stop writing my master's thesis to save my health and life.
+Due to my severe condition, I had to stop working on my master's thesis to focus on saving my health and life.

-Distressed by the situation, I looked for help online and found the Surviving Antidepressants forum, where I found out I wasn't alone in such state and what I experienced was a protracted withdrawal syndrome.
-I decided to try again and endure whatever awaited me after discontinuation.
+Distressed by the situation, I sought help online and found the Surviving Antidepressants forum, where I learned that I wasn’t alone in experiencing this.
+What I was going through was known as protracted withdrawal syndrome.
+Determined, I decided to try again and endure whatever awaited me after discontinuation.

 I discontinued the medication again, this time more slowly.
 What unfolded afterward is difficult to put into words—it was undoubtedly the worst period of my life.